Mike Adams and Hakeem Anwar Unveil AI-Powered Privacy with Above Phone, Robots, and...

 It's easy for me to trust your company because I've known you this entire time.

-I've seen you at the freedom conferences, et cetera.
+I've seen you at the Freedom Conferences, et cetera.

-But these unknown VPN companies that are owned by, you know, certain nations, certain groups of people that are starting with an eye.
+But these unknown VPN companies that are owned by, you know, certain nations, certain groups of people that are not doing good things for the world.

 They're scanning everybody's traffic, I think.